Military history of Italy: Conquest of Albania (1939)

-As Germany was occupying Czechoslovakia, Mussolini decided to accompany that invasion with his own invasion of Albania.
+As Germany annexed Austria and occupied Czechoslovakia, Mussolini decided to accompany that invasion with his own invasion of Albania.
 Albania had long been politically dominated by Italy and several of its military officers were actually Italian.
 Albanian King Zog was in fairly serious debt and wanted help from Italy, so Mussolini sent foreign minister Gian Galeazzo Ciano to him with a list of demands, which Ciano described as impossible to accept.
 Once King Zog declined, Mussolini said that he must accept the demands by 7 April 1939, or Italy would invade.

 The invaders had already disembarked to invade before that time.
 General Alfredo Guzzoni led two Bersaglieri divisions with a battalion of tanks in the invasion, where resistance was minor, though various organizational problems in the Italian military showed themselves.
 King Zog fled the country to Greece, was granted asylum in Athens and eventually got to London.
 On 12 April, the Albanian parliament voted to unite their country with Italy, giving Victor Emmanuel III the Albanian crown.

+On 15 April 1939, Albania withdrew from the League of Nations, from which Italy had resigned in 1937.
+On 3 June 1939, the Albanian foreign ministry merged into the Italian foreign ministry, and Albanian Foreign Minister Xhemil Dino became an Italian ambassador.
+Upon the capture of Albania, Italian dictator Benito Mussolini declared the official creation of the Italian Empire and King Victor Emmanuel III was crowned King of the Albanians in addition to his title of Emperor of Ethiopia, which had been occupied by Italy three years before.
+The Albanian military was placed under Italian command and formally merged into the Italian Army in 1940.